alireza-rafeezadeh/weather_app/README.md

 ## Design

 The design is minimalistic.
 I made it with the sketch app.
-You can get the sketch file here.
+You can get the sketch file [here](https://www.dropbox.com/sh/55yg7fh3wuqlu2w/AAA5YfU6kGrBbG2ZMWNgWYFta?dl=0)

 ## Backend